apanjain/ML-Ops/prediction/README.md

 ### Frontend

-- Frontend is basically a combination of two forms which can be accessed on `/training` and `prediction` url.
+- Frontend is basically a combination of two forms which can be accessed on `/training` and `/prediction` url.
 - The training form takes three input parameters from the user, the `username`, the `training file name` (usually 'train.py') and the `training file location `(usually '.') {relative to the uploads folder in the sftp server for the corresponding user}
 - Once the user hits Train button, they can see the logs generated while training the model on the same page itself.